EhsanRafieeMehr/Meratoos/README.md

 # Meratoos

-Meratoos is a lightweight, modular web project built with plain HTML, CSS, and JavaScript.
-The goal of this repository is to provide a clean, understandable foundation for building and experimenting with small web interfaces without relying on heavy frameworks or external dependencies.
+Meratoos is a lightweight, modular frontend project built with plain HTML, CSS, JavaScript, and Swiper.js.
+The goal of this repository is to provide a clean, understandable foundation for building and experimenting with small interactive web interfaces without relying on heavy frameworks.

 This project emphasizes clarity, simplicity, and good engineering practices, making it suitable for learning, prototyping, or serving as a starter template for future web projects.